Menger sponge: MegaMenger

 MegaMenger was a project aiming to build the largest fractal model, pioneered by Matt Parker of Queen Mary University of London and Laura Taalman of James Madison University.
 Each small cube is made from six interlocking folded business cards, giving a total of 960 000 for a level-four sponge.
 The outer surfaces are then covered with paper or cardboard panels printed with a Sierpinski carpet design to be more aesthetically pleasing.
-In 2014, twenty level-three Menger sponges were constructed, which combined would form a distributed level-four Menger sponge.
+In 2014, twenty level three Menger sponges were constructed, which combined would form a distributed level four Menger sponge.

 Similar fractals

 Jerusalem cube

-A Jerusalem cube is a fractal object described by Eric Baird in 2011.
+A Jerusalem cube is a fractal object first described by Eric Baird in 2011.
 It is created by recursively drilling Greek cross-shaped holes into a cube.
 The construction is similar to the Menger sponge but with two different-sized cubes.
 The name comes from the face of the cube resembling a Jerusalem cross pattern.

 The construction of the Jerusalem cube can be described as follows: